rubenv/node-broadcast-hub/README.md

 * Use [master/slave replication](http://redis.io/topics/replication) to add more redis tiers.

 Be sure to have sufficiently high connection limits set up.
+You'll need N+M TCP connections (where N is the number of connected clients and M is the number of subscribed channels in total [1]).

-Each client requires two connections: one from the browser to Node.JS and one from Node.js to redis.
-Add another TCP connection if you have nginx as a reverse-proxy (not strictly needed, though recommended to offload compression and encryption).
+Add another TCP connection per client if you have nginx or haproxy as a reverse-proxy (not strictly needed, though recommended to offload compression and encryption).

+[1] Two clients connecting to the same channel will only result in one connection to Redis.

 ## Configuration
 You can pass an options object to the `listen` call: